Lately, I have been watching more wrestling documentaries than I expected.

 Final Thoughts

-Watching wrestling documentaries has reminded me why I find the business so
+Watching wrestling documentaries has reminded me why I find the business so interesting.

-It has also reminded me why I struggle to watch wrestling the same way I did
+It has also reminded me why I struggle to watch wrestling the same way I did when I was younger.

-The more you hear about the backstage drama, the harder it is to focus only on
+The more you know, the harder it is to believe.
+The more you hear about backstage drama, the harder it is to focus only on the story in the ring.
+The more the business explains itself, the less mysterious it becomes.

 That does not mean wrestling is ruined.